CyVerse-learning-materials/bioinforsummer-advanced-kallisto-and-single-cell/index.rst

     * - CyVerse account
       - You will need a CyVerse account to complete this exercise
       - |CyVerse User Portal|
-    * - Atmosphere access
+    * - Docker
-      - You must have access to Atmosphere
+      - You must have access to Docker to run this tutorial
-      - |CyVerse User Portal|
+      - |Dockerhub|
-    * - Cyberduck
+    * - Amazon AWS Account
-      - Standalone software for upload/download to Data Store
+      - You can run this tutorial from this AMI:
-      - |Download Cyberduck|
+      - ami-042909f3c5b9bf6ed

 Platform(s)
 ~~~~~~~~~~~